 following information has been compiled to assist the many enquiries received

-during the past fourteen years.
+during the past three years.
 These enquiries have come from all over the world,

 usually from families wishing to trace the history of their relatives who served

 in the Coldstream Guards.
 It is hoped by using the following information it will

 provide an insight into the method of finding a Coldstreamer, making the task